Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 The Stormwater Intensity Adjustment Program (SIAP) is an opportunity to receive a reduction to monthly stormwater charges.
 This reduction in stormwater charges is applied by an adjustment to the development intensity factor to a value less than 1.0.

-To be eligible, you need to apply under the EPCOR Wastewater Service Bylaw demonstrating that you contribute significantly less stormwater discharge runoff to EPCOR’s stormwater systems during rainfalls than similarly zoned properties.
+To be eligible, you need to apply under the City of Edmonton EPCOR Wastewater Services Bylaw 20865 demonstrating that you contribute significantly less stormwater discharge runoff to EPCOR’s stormwater systems during rainfalls than similarly zoned properties.

 The SIAP is open to any commercial or multi-family residential (zoned RM or RL) property owners in Edmonton that can demonstrate they contribute significantly less stormwater than other properties within their land zone class.
 Eligible customers must accept the SIAP Terms and Conditions.
 Visit the City of Edmonton's website for the Zoning Bylaw and Zoning Map.